bartvanhoey/AbpBlazorCustomizeLoginPage/README.md

 In this article, I will show you how to customize the login page of a **Blazor APB application**

+## Source Code

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.

-### Source Code

-Source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpBlazorCustomizeLoginPage).
+The source code of the completed application is [available on GitHub](https://github.com/bartvanhoey/AbpBlazorCustomizeLoginPage).

 ## Requirements